hmchen47/DataScience/ML/ML-Stanford/10-Advice.md

 Choosing M the order of polynomials.

-How can we tell which parameters \theta to leave in the model (known as "model selection")?
+How can we tell which parameters $\theta$ to leave in the model (known as "model selection")?

 There are several ways to solve this problem: